Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: FV Higgs couplings and FCNC Top decays

-We shall consider the following sample values: $r^2_d= 0.05, 0.1, 0.3$, and also assume: $\cos\theta\simeq 1$, $\sin\theta \simeq \epsilon$, then table 1 shows the values of the entries for the $\tilde{Z}^u$ matrix for the 2nd-3rd family case.
-We choose to focus on the up-quark sector, because we want to get an estimate for the most relevant predictions of the model, which we believe is related with the top quark physics, and in particular for the decay $t\to c+h$.
+Let us consider the following sample values: $r_2^d= 0.05, 0.1,$ and $0.3$, and also assume: $\beta_1 = 0.5$, then Table \ref{Zmatrix} shows the values of the entries for the $\tilde{Z}^u$ matrix for the second and third family case.
+We choose to focus on the up-quark sector, because we want to get an estimate for the most relevant predictions of the model, which we believe is related to the top quark physics, and in particular to the decay $t\to ch$.

-For the specific point in parameter space, presented in previous section: $\alpha_3=0$, $s_4=0.3$, $\theta=0.15$ and $\alpha_1=0.6$, defined under the assumption: $\phi=\frac{\pi}{4}$, $\alpha_2= - \alpha_1$, which is in agreement with LHC data, we obtain the following value $\kappa^u=0.25 \frac{v}{u}$.
-And with the entries $\tilde{Z}^u$ shown in table 1, we obtain that the correction to the coupling $h\bar{c}c$ could be of order 50 percent for $\frac{v}{u}=0.1$, which could give some enhancement for the Higgs production through charm fusion, which could be worth further studying.
+For the specific point in parameter space presented in the previous section: $\beta_1=0.5$ with $O_{11} =0.9$ and $\beta_2={\pi}/{6}$, which is in agreement with the LHC data, we obtain the following value $\kappa^u=0.22 \frac{v}{u}$.
+And with the entries $\tilde{Z}^u$ shown in Table \ref{Zmatrix}, we obtain that the correction to the coupling $h\bar{c}c$ could be of order 50 percent for $\frac{v}{u}=0.1$, which could give some enhancement for the Higgs production through charm fusion; this could be worth further studying.
 On the other hand, the correction to the top quark-Higgs coupling is less than 0.1 percent, and thus negligible.